A veterinary hospital takes in a gaunt ginger cat, Billy, who has been wandering around a nearby parking lot.

 The Price of Memory

-Cats also grieve over the deaths of their human and feline companions.
-During these times, they may lose their appetites, miss the litter box repeatedly and even lash out at their humans.
+During these times, the cats may lose their appetites, miss the litter box repeatedly and even lash out at their humans.

-Merlin, my foster Bombay, did all of the above after he lost his cat buddy.
-His former folks knew that his playmate’s death had triggered this behavior change, but I’m not sure they realized how thoroughly he was grieving.
+Merlin, a Bombay cat being under foster care, did all of the above after he lost his cat buddy.
+His former folks knew that his playmate’s death had triggered this behavior change, but they probably didn’t realize how thoroughly Merlin was grieving.

-So be kind to your (and others’) cats.
-They see things very much as we do — and they remember.
+So be kind to your cats.
+They see things much as we do — and they remember.